Netflix Film ‘Dolemite Is My Name’ Cast Eddie Murphy, Rudy Ray Moore Blaxploitation Movies In HD Coming Soon

 - Lord Shango featuring Marlene Clark

 In July, Xenon Pictures will also release the 2001 film Welcome to Death Row on VOD.
-The music documentary tells the story of the rise and fall of Death Row Records and it features a who’s who from the golden era of hip hop, including Dr. Dre, Nate Dogg, Eazy-E, The D.O.C., Snoop Dogg, Ton Def, Suge Knight, and Sean Combs.
+The music documentary tells the story of the rise and fall of Death Row Records and it features a who’s who from the golden era of hip-hop, including Dr. Dre, Nate Dogg, Eazy-E, The D.O.C., Snoop Dogg, Ton Def, Suge Knight, and Sean Combs.

 Warning: The trailer below contains strong language.